JorgeFerrer/liferay-docs/discover/new-articles/Settings framework.md

 Settings objects live at different **settings level**.
 The settings level is the scope where settings are stored.
 It affects the instantiability and cardinality of settings instances and how the value of keys are resolved.

-There are several settings levels:
+There are several settings scopes:

-* Server: settings at this level are unique per server installation.
+* System: settings at this level are unique per server installation.
 * Company service: settings at this level have one different value per company.
 * Group service: settings at this level have one different value per group.
 * Portlet instance: settings at this level have one different value per portlet instance.